97kaity/97kaity/README.md

 Hi there 👋

-- 🔭 I’m currently working on Sprint 7 at TripleTen.
+- 🔭 I’m currently working on Sprint 8 at TripleTen.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning Object Oriented Programming.
 - 🤔 I’m looking for help with getting a software engineering job.
 - 💬 Ask me about my story of changing career paths.
 - ⚡ Fun fact: I have been a massage therapist for 5 years.